-Uber, Yandex combine ridesharing and UberEATS in Russia in a $3.72B JV
+Uber, Yandex combine ridesharing and UberEATS in Russian markets in a $3.72B JV

 Rover raised $65 million for pet sitting

-The deal is expected to close in Q4 of this year and has already been approved by the boards of both companies.
+The deal — which will cover operations in Russia, Kazakhstan, Azerbaijan, Armenia, Belarus and Georgia — is expected to close in Q4 of this year and has already been approved by the boards of both companies.
+It’s a substantial operation.
+Currently it covers 35 million trips each month across 127 cities, with the bulk of those coming from the Yandex.Taxi part of the JV; Uber was only in 21 cities.

 “This combination greatly enhances Yandex’s ability to offer better quality service to our riders and drivers, to quickly expand our services to new regions, and to build a sustainable business,” says Tigran Khudaverdyan of Yandex.Taxi in a statement.
 “The combined companies currently perform over 35 million rides a month while growing over 400% year-over-year.
 Since founding Yandex.Taxi in 2011, we have connected tens of millions of riders and drivers tobecome the largest and most trusted ridesharing business in Russia and neighboring countries.
 We are excited to expand on this foundation in collaboration with Uber.”